Key points

 Line of credit personal loans can be secured or unsecured, depending on your circumstances and the lender.
 Security refers to securing the loan against an asset you own, like using a car you borrow a loan for as security.

-More often than not, security will give you a better chance of being approved, access to higher loan amounts, and potentially a lower interest rate.
 An unsecured line of credit personal loan may be difficult to obtain if you have a less than impressive credit history, and if you are approved, you may be stung with a higher interest rate and fees.

-Related: Secured vs unsecured personal loans: Which is right for you?
+Read more: Secured vs unsecured personal loans: Which is right for you?

 What to consider when looking for a line of credit personal loan